PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 _Figure 13: The confusion matrix for our model._

-We see that our model is doing an extremely poor job at predicting class assignment $2$ as it looks like we are getting $\frac{4}{122 + 4 + 10}
+Our model is doing an extremely poor job at predicting class assignment $2$ as it looks like we are getting $\frac{4}{122 + 4 + 10}
 \approx 2.9\%$ of our predictions correct for class assignment $2$.
 In particular, it seems as though our model is overpredicting class $3$ for most of